-One of my favourite past times of all time is to write and receive letters.
+One of my favourite past times of all time is letter writing.
+I simply adore to write and receive letters.
 There is something particularly joyous in this modern age, in treasuring the opposite of the instant.
 The anticipation of a letter is truly something special.
-(And note, I am a certified geek also, so I love the techno stuff too.)
+(And note, I am a certified geek also, so I love the antithesis of the techno stuff too.)

-We have 3 rabbits we look after and over time, by watching and ‘listening’ to them, we have ended up moving them outside (though they go in at night) in a big enclosed area we have nicknamed ‘rabbit world’.
-We actually have chairs in their enclosure to encourage us, and visitors, to visit as the little fuzzies really enjoy having more ‘rabbits’ hanging out with them.
-Because they enjoy having visitors we try to visit as much as possible, to encourage this in myself I use them as my excuse to write my letters.
+We put chairs in their enclosure to encourage us, and visitors, to visit as the little fuzzies really enjoyed having more ‘rabbits’ hanging out with them.
+Because they enjoyed having visitors we tried to visit as much as possible.
+To encourage this in myself I used them as my excuse to write my letters.

-The rabbits particularly like if I put down a blanket as this gives them the opportunity to hop around me, nudge me, and sometimes even sit on me.
-I often bring an apple or some other treat that they have been known to steal away if I am too absorbed in my letter.
+Both the rabbits, and now the ducks, particularly like if I put down a blanket as this gives them the opportunity to hop/waddle around me, nudge me, and sometimes even sit on me.
+I often bring an apple or some other treat that they have been known to nibble or even steal away if I am too absorbed in my letter.

-My letter writing recipients are quite familiar now with my majority opening gambit ‘I am sitting in Rabbit World as I write this’…
+My letter writing recipients are quite familiar now with my majority opening gambit ‘I am sitting in amongst the ducks as I write this’…